Martin Wesley-Smith's

 Flowers, Narranderra CWA Hall, Twynam St, Narranderra

-NSW Australia (Kioloa Harp Ensemble
+NSW Australia (Kioloa Harp Ensemble); for details,

 4pm Sun March 19: Alice in the Garden of Live